microsoft/nni/docs/source/experiment/webui.rst

 The trial may have many intermediate results in the training process.
-In order to see the trend of some trials more clearly, we set a filtering function for the intermediate result graph.
+In order to see the trend of some trials more clearly, we set a filtering function for the intermediate result chart.

 You may find that these trials will get better or worse at an intermediate result.
 This indicates that it is an important and relevant intermediate result.
 To take a closer look at the point here, you need to enter its corresponding X-value at #Intermediate.
 Then input the range of metrics on this intermedia result.
 In the picture below, we choose the No. 4 intermediate result and set the range of metrics to 0.8-1.

 .. image:: ../../img/webui-img/filter-intermediate.png